ahelium/DAT7/project_submission/README.md

 Questions:
 * I will need to make sure that I have an adequate number of people who churned and people who are still active, but I am not sure what time period I need to look at.
 Would it be best to pull information about a subscriber's first 30, 60, 90 days, and run a bunch of different things?
 * We have many ways that subscribers are churned out of our DB.
-They are divided into to categories, Active Unsubscribes (someone pushing the 'unsubscribe me' button) and Innactive Unsubcribes (purged from our list a year after their last open).
+I'd like to look at subs from two categories: Active Unsubscribes (someone pushing the 'unsubscribe me' button) and Innactive Unsubcribes (purged from our list a year after their last open).
 Should I treat these things as completely different datasets and run things on both of them?